raynikita403/Cafe_Management_System/README.md

 This is an **in-progress project** for a **Cafe Management System**, demonstrating **role-based login** and core CRUD functionalities for Admin and Customer users.

-The project uses **Spring Boot, Spring Security with JWT, Spring Data JPA, Thymeleaf, MySQL, Bootstrap, AJAX, and jQuery** to build a dynamic and secure web application.
+The project uses **Spring Boot, Spring Security with JWT, Spring Data JPA, Spring Web MVC, Thymeleaf, MySQL, Bootstrap, AJAX, and jQuery** to build a dynamic and secure web application.
 **All user passwords are securely stored in the database in encrypted form using Spring Security.**

 ---

 ## **Technologies Used**
-- **Backend:** Spring Boot, Spring Security, Spring Data JPA , spring web MVC
+- **Backend:** Spring Boot, Spring Security, Spring Data JPA, Spring Web MVC
 - **Frontend:** Thymeleaf, Bootstrap, AJAX, jQuery
 - **Database:** MySQL
 - **Authentication:** JWT Tokens for secure login, passwords stored encrypted